ntlam20/daily-quotes/README.md

 # Today's Quote

-💬 *To bear trials with a calm mind robs misfortune of its strength and burden.*
+💬 *Whatever you believe with feeling becomes your reality. *

-— **Seneca**
+— **Brian Tracy**

-Updated at: 2025-11-11T01:04:09Z
+Updated at: 2025-11-12T01:03:53Z